oapicf/pinterest-sdk/clients/go/generated/docs/PinsAPI.md

 	pinId := "pinId_example" // string | Unique identifier of a Pin.
 	startDate := time.Now() // string | Metric report start date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days back from today. endDate := time.Now() // string | Metric report end date (UTC).
 Format: YYYY-MM-DD.
-Cannot be more than 90 days past start_date. metricTypes := []openapiclient.PinsAnalyticsMetricTypesParameterInner{openapiclient.pins_analytics_metric_types_parameter_inner{String: new(string)}} // []PinsAnalyticsMetricTypesParameterInner | Pin metric types to get data for.
+Cannot be more than 90 days past start_date. metricTypes := []string{"MetricTypes_example"} // []string | Pin metric types to get data for.
 VIDEO_MRC_VIEW are Video views, VIDEO_V50_WATCH_TIME is Total play time.
 If Pin was created before <code>2023-03-20</code>, Profile visits and Follows will only be available for Idea Pins.
 These metrics are available for all Pin formats since then.
 Keep in mind this cannot have ALL if split_field is set to any value other than <code>NO_SPLIT</code>. appTypes := "appTypes_example" // string | Apps or devices to get data for, default is all. (optional) (default to "ALL") splitField := "splitField_example" // string | How to split the data into groups.
 Not including this param means data won't be split. (optional) (default to "NO_SPLIT") adAccountId := "adAccountId_example" // string | Unique identifier of an ad account. (optional)